andrewrosemberg/PortfolioOpt.jl/README.md

 Instances of `VolumeMarketHistory` are the input of `sequential_backtest_market`: a function that provides a basic backtest using provided strategy and `VolumeMarketHistory` for a specified `date_range` (that needs to have the same `eltype` as `timestamp`).

-## Extras

-Normally, this package won't focus nor make available forecasting functionalities, but, as an exception, there is one univariate point-prediction forecasting function exported:
- - `mixed_signals_predict_return`

 ## TestUtils

 As an extra, some testing utilities are available through the submodule called `TestUtils`: